- Identify the shared characteristics of the natural sciences

 - Describe the goals of basic science and applied science

 What is biology?
-In simple terms, biology is the study of living organisms and their interactions with one another and their environments.
+In simple terms, biology is the study of life.
 This is a very broad definition because the scope of biology is vast.
 Biologists may study anything from the microscopic or submicroscopic view of a cell to ecosystems and the whole living planet (Figure 1.2).
 Listening to the daily news, you will quickly realize how many aspects of biology we discuss every day.
 For example, recent news topics include Escherichia coli (Figure 1.3) outbreaks in spinach and Salmonella contamination in peanut butter.
 Other subjects include efforts toward finding a cure for AIDS, Alzheimer’s disease, and cancer.
 On a global scale, many researchers are committed to finding ways to protect the planet, solve environmental issues, and reduce the effects of climate change.
 All of these diverse endeavors are related to different facets of the discipline of biology.

 The Process of Science

 Biology is a science, but what exactly is science?
 What does the study of biology share with other scientific disciplines?
 We can define science (from the Latin scientia, meaning “knowledge”) as knowledge that covers general truths or the operation of general laws, especially when acquired and tested by the scientific method.
 It becomes clear from this definition that applying scientific method plays a major role in science.
 The scientific method is a method of research with defined steps that include experiments and careful observation.